 - The application process is slow and involved

-Bank Of America Business Loans Review
+Bank of America Business Loans & Lines of Credit Overview

 Should you get a loan from Bank of America?
-It depends on your individual situation.
-But if you can qualify, and don’t mind the bank’s ongoing theater of scandals, you may find Bank of America well-suited to meet your needs.
+It depends on your situation.
+But if you can qualify and don’t mind the bank’s ongoing theater of scandals, you may find Bank of America well-suited to meet your needs.
 Read on for more information.